agbrs/agb/book/src/pong/03_sprites.md

 This period of no drawing is called `vblank`, which stands for the 'vertical blanking interval'.
 There is also a 'horizontal blanking interval', but that is outside of the scope of this book.

-You should `.commit()` your sprites only during this `vblank` phase, because otherwise you may end up moving a sprite during the rendering which could cause tearing of your objects[^hblank].
+The `frame.commit()` method automatically waits for this `vblank` state before rendering your sprites to avoid moving a sprite during the rendering which could cause tearing of your objects[^hblank].
-`agb` provides a convenience function for waiting until the right moment called `agb::display::busy_wait_for_vblank()`.
-You shouldn't use this is a real game (we'll do it properly later on), but for now we can use this to wait for the correct time to `commit` our sprites to memory.

 Making the sprite move 1 pixel every frame (so 60 pixels per second) can be done as follows: